 Code of Conduct

-- Loitering, smoking, eating, drinking, sleeping, gambling, selling, soliciting, and campaigning of any kind are prohibited on library property.
+- Loitering, smoking (including vaping and e-cigarettes), sleeping, gambling, selling, soliciting, and campaigning of any kind are prohibited on library property.

 - Fighting, provoking a fight, or causing a public disturbance that interferes with other patrons or staff is prohibited.

 - Loud, offensive, threatening or abusive language or actions are prohibited.